avvero/average-thirty-seven-years-old-man-bot/readme.md

 # Average Thirty-seven Years Old Man (bot)

 Piece of digital art, telegram bot which acts like average thirty-seven years old man (by the author opinion):
-- don't give a shet
+- don't give a shit
 - tries to be humorous
 - dumb
 - arrogant